 Style & Fit

 This piece is relatively fitted, but still has a decidedly technical look about it.
-For a more stylish piece consider The North Face Radium Hi-Loft.

 The Pitron Hybrid excels in alpine rock climbing, as it offers abrasion resistant that is much appreciated, alongside decent wind protection.
 We appreciated these features, as it's a step up from some models.
 Unfortunately, we expected more from this model.